 Here the writer is describing that the first blossoms of spring are replaced.
 As mentioned above, nature adheres to a strict pattern.
 Plants sprout, bud, grow, wither, and die.
-Each part of cycle brings a new aesthetic that is both new and familiar, different and the same.
+Each part of the cycle brings a new aesthetic that is both new and familiar, different, and the same.

 Eden is a metaphor for both beauty in general and the perfect epitome of nature.
 Both of these ideas are fleeting and cannot last forever.

 So dawn goes down to day.